 Social calendars aren’t the only full things in Chattanooga.
 Prepare your belly for a culinary scene like no other.
 Cult-food favorites like Moon Pies, Little Debbie, Clumpie’s Ice Cream and Double Cola are Chattanooga originals.
 The Flying Squirrel is known as one of the best-designed bars in the country and St. John’s serves up entrees with an edge.

 Mad Priest Coffee Roasters, a local small-batch specialty coffeeshop, focuses not only on delivering delicious coffee, but also dedicates their business to social and environmental change.
 The Local Juicery is a great local spot to refuel and recharge with a healthy juice, smoothie, bowl or pastry.
-Dial up a drink at the Londoner, a speakeasy located through a phone booth (The Londoner), or steal away to Whiskey Thief, a bar on the roof of an art-filled hotel.
+Dial up a drink at the Londoner, a speakeasy located through a phone booth, or steal away to Whiskey Thief, a bar on the roof of an art-filled hotel.
 Make history at Chattanooga Whiskey Experimental Distillery, the first legal whiskey distiller in Chattanooga in more than 100 years.

 Blaze a trail to Chattanooga for some of the most jaw-dropping, heart-pounding outdoor experiences.
 The outdoor mecca of the Southeast, Chattanooga’s natural assets are tested by everyone, from Ironmen and women to weekend warriors.

 Leave the beaten path behind with Olympic-worthy experiences nearby like whitewater rafting on the Ocoee River, or paddle boarding and kayaking on the river just steps from downtown.
 Chattanooga is a rock climbers paradise.
 Beginners and pros scurry and scale sandstone boulders and countless cliffs.
 Sunset Park at Lookout Mountain is some of Tennessee’s best single-pitch trad climbing.